Dynamsoft/capture-vision-nodejs-samples/README.md

 ## About the `capture` like API

-`CaptureVisionRouter.captureAsync(...)` process images in [worker_threads](https://nodejs.org/api/worker_threads.html).
+`captureAsync(...)` process images in [worker](https://nodejs.org/api/worker_threads.html).
 The maximum number of workers is defined by `CaptureVisionRouter.maxWorkerCount`, which defaults to `<logical processor number> - 1` (minimum of 1).
 If you continue to call `captureAsync(...)` while all workers are busy, the tasks will be queued and wait for execution.
-Here are a few important points about the `capture` like API:
+You can get the queue length by `CaptureVisionRouter.waitQueueLength`.

-- The synchronous version is `CaptureVisionRouter.capture(...)`, which processes images on the main thread.
+The synchronous version is `capture(...)`, which processes images on the main thread.

-- The `capture` like APIs can accept file path `string` or file bytes `Uint8Array` as input data.
+The `capture` like APIs can accept file path `string` or file bytes `Uint8Array` as input data.
 Currently supported file types are jpg, png, bmp, gif, pdf.

-- The `capture` like APIs also accept `DCVImageData` as input data.
+The `capture` like APIs also accept `DCVImageData` as input data.
 Typically used to process raw data from a camera.
 ```ts
 interface DCVImageData{
   bytes: Uint8Array;